Counterfeit products are endemic – and it is damaging brand value

 Understanding the cost of the counterfeit problem

-The sellers of counterfeit goods online are often sophisticated online networks, or clusters, and not always one-man bands from a garage, making it far harder for individuals to distinguish between real and fake.
+The sellers of counterfeit goods online often operate as part of sophisticated infringer networks and not always one-man bands from a garage, making it far harder for individuals to distinguish between real and fake.

 While 26% of UK consumers have been ripped off in the past 12 months, many of those have had more than one counterfeit experience: over two thirds (69%) bought one to three products they thought were genuine and one in five (21%) have bought four to six products.